 Fire protection within Yellowstone falls into two broad categories: Structural fire protection, provided just as with any fire department in any other city, and wildland fire protection, or the management and suppression of fires that occur in the undeveloped, wild areas of the park.

 Structural Fire Suppression

-The structural fire protection system in Yellowstone is basically identical to the kind of service you’re used to seeing in most cities – fire engines housed at strategic spots throughout the park awaiting calls for service regarding fires, accidents, hazardous materials incidents, or any of a number of other incidents the typical suburban fire department responds to.
+The structural fire protection system in Yellowstone is basically identical to the kind of service you’re used to seeing in most cities – fire engines housed at strategic spots throughout the park awaiting calls for service regarding fires, accidents, hazardous materials incidents, or any of a number of other incidents the typical suburban fire department responds to. (such as campfires)

 Engine 4 operating @ Old Faithful